StephenWinters95/FLIT_Main_Ste/README_Features.md

 ### F15 Content Manaagement (Current and FUTURE)
+Admin users ('staff' users) can access a backend portal which allows create, read, update and delete of:
+* Users (passwords are encrypted so an administrator can never read a users password)
+* User profiles
+* Articles
+* Article actions
+* Article-User Likes
+* Article-User Bookmarks
+* Article Comments
-Done by an administrator (a user flagged as 'staff') using the application back-end.
+Site maintenance, including creation and publication of Articles, Response Moderation, and search term maintenance, is done by an administrator (a user flagged as 'staff') using the application back-end.

 As the application has grown, this interface has increased in complexity.
 It currently looks like this:
 ![Content Mgt overview](./django_financial_planner/docs/readme_images/f15-content-management-overview.png?raw=true "Content Mgt")